 1/3 cup (80 ml) cacao nibs, unsweetened carob chips, or dairy free chocolate chips

 In a food processor, blend everything except the cacao nibs until smooth and creamy.
 If necessary, add 1-2 more tablespoons (15-30 ml) coconut milk to achieve a smooth, frosting-like consistency.

 Add the cacao nibs and pulse to incorporate and chop up the nibs a bit.
 Taste and add more salt and/or stevia as needed.
 Store in a covered container in the refrigerator up to 4 days.
 Makes about 3 cups (720 ml).

 Note: the mixture will thicken up after being refrigerated for a few hours.
 If you prefer a thicker cookie dough, chill for at least 4 hours to allow to firm up.
 If the texture is still not to your liking at that point, add up to 2 tsp (10 ml) more coconut flour.

-Suitable for: ACD All Stages, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, vegan, low glycemic.
+Suitable for: ACD Stage 2 and beyond, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, vegan, low glycemic.

 Never miss a recipe–or a comment from The Girls!
 Click here to subscribe to RickiHeller.com via email.
 You’ll get recipes as soon as they’re posted, plus cookbook updates and news about upcoming events! (“We love subscribers, Mum. . . almost as much as we love treats!”)